xytechsystems/documentation/docs/REST-API Guide/Deprecation of REST API v1.md

 REST API v1 is no longer supported in version 11.0 and beyond.

-REST API v1 will no longer work from v11.1

-All new integrations should use API v2 and existing integrations should port to v2.
+All new integrations should use API v2 and existing integrations should port to v2 as soon as possible.

 To use v2 API, change the base URL version number from ../v1/.. to ../v2/..